Robert Sengstacke Abbott: Chicago Defender

 The Chicago Defender not only encouraged people to migrate north for a better life, but to fight for their rights once they got there.
 The slogan of the paper and the first goal was "American race prejudice must be destroyed."
 Sengstacke openly discussed African-American history in his articles, including its difficult issues.
 He wrote, "Miscegenation began as soon as the African slaves were introduced into the colonial population and continues unabated to this day....
 What's more, the opposition to intermarriage has heightened the interest and solidified the feelings of those who resent the injunction of racial distinction in their private and personal affairs."
 He believed that laws restricting personal choice in a mate violated the constitution and that the "decision of two intelligent people to mutual love and self-sacrifice should not be a matter of public concern."
 Abbott also published a short-lived periodical called Abbott's Monthly, whose contributor included Chester Himes and Richard Wright.
 The Defender actively promoted the northward migration of Black Southerners, particularly to Chicago; its columns not only reported on, but encouraged the Great Migration.

+Bud Billiken Parade

+Bud Billiken is a fiction character created by Abbott in 1923.
+During the Great Depression, Abbott featured Bud Billiken in the youth column of his newspaper, the Chicago Defender, as a symbol of pride, happiness, and hope for black residents.
+David Kellum, co-founder of the newspaper then went on to celebrate this character by starting the “Bud Billiken Parade” in 1929.
+This parade is an annual parade held in Chicago.
+It is the largest African American parade in the United States.
+The parade has since featured celebrities, politicians, businessmen, and many others.
+It is considered the second largest parade in the United States.